African rats help turn Cambodian minefields into rice fields, for peanuts

 The site being cleared by APOPO in November had been a fortified camp.
 The minefield showed no pattern.
 Water sources and obvious cover, such as large trees, were ringed by mines.
 A site map indicated a lane cleared by the Khmer Rouge to move armored vehicles, where powerful antitank mines might lie.

-Rats make good mine detectors for several reasons, said Thoeun Theap, the APOPO operations manager in Siem Reap.
+The rat advantage Rats make good mine detectors for several reasons, said Thoeun Theap, the APOPO operations manager in Siem Reap.

 They’re too small to set off the mines.
 Their food — apples, bananas, tomatoes, peanuts — is available in local markets.
 APOPO also uses canines to hunt mines but dog food can be expensive and harder to procure.